Sheraton Grande Sukhumvit Review: A Grand Stay in Bangkok!

 The only downside?

-When the hotel is full, like when we stayed, the pool is a victim of its own success and there aren’t quite enough spots for guests to relax poolside.
+When the hotel is full, like when we stayed, the pool is a victim of its own success and there arenโt quite enough spots for guests to relax poolside.

-Location and Sheraton Grande Sukhumvit map
+Sheraton Grande Sukhumvit review: Bottom line?

-The Sheraton is a member of the Luxury Collection of resorts.
+The Sheraton is a member of The Luxury Collection of resorts.

-And, pool space aside, if you’re looking for a luxury hotel in Bangkok near a BTS station (and shopping!), you can’t do much better than the Grande Sheraton Sukhumvit.
+And, pool space aside, if youโre looking for a luxury hotel in Bangkok near a BTS station (and shopping!), you canโt do much better than the Grande Sheraton Sukhumvit.

-Sheraton Grande Sukhumvit, Bangkok
+Sheraton Grande Sukhumvit, Bangkok: Check rates and availability

-Pin to Pinterest!
+Pin our Sheraton Bangkok review to Pinterest!

 Photo credits: Sheraton Grande Sukhumvit.
 We were too busy shopping, sightseeing and relaxing by the pool to take our own photos!
 And, as always, this review is entirely our own.